-Some secondary schools, such as Beau Soleil, call themselves colleges to add to the confusion and in France, Collège refers to the final two years of school.
+To add to the confusion some secondary schools, such as Beau Soleil, call themselves colleges and in France Collège refers to the four years before high school, i.e. middle school.

 How do I decide where to study?
 Which country?